 Namely, since he is "doing it all just for them", every little sign of their lack of appreciation is a painful blow to those noble intentions.
 So, let's make sure that our ambition includes the family as those with whom we share the rewards of success -- but doesn't make them a primary reason for our efforts.

 It's our baby, our dream, and every step of the way we've got to keep it that way, giving ourselves all self-loving and self-respecting support, independent of the family.
 In other words, they may join our dream -- but they should not be dreaming it for us.

 Well, let's end this little list of pitfalls by mentioning those dreams that are doomed from their very start to be self-perpetuating and self-sufficient, a kind of revving the car while staying parked.

-Some folks just like to talk a lot about their "intentions", and to me it's something like "ambition-masturbating", not involving anyone past that picture of a billionaire in a business magazine.
-However, there is nothing really wrong about finding this kind of pleasure that doesn't insist on a commitment.
+Some folks just like to talk a lot about their "intentions", but there is nothing really wrong about finding this kind of pleasure that doesn't insist on a commitment.

 People have different ideas about success, and to some of them just getting that sweet feeling of it is enough, a kind of escape, or even a sort of entertainment.
 I've seen folks who thrive on the stories depicting lives of celebrities, presidents, even inventors in a couple of cases.